IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Parameterization

 In this paper, we assign a reference frame $\cB_i$ to each link and parameterize our problem on subsets of $\{\mR_i,\mT_i\}$.
-This parameterization allows us to derive linear or semidefinite constraints, as we discuss in Section \ref{sec:opt}.
+This parameterization allows us to formulate IK as convex optimization problems, as we discuss in Section \ref{sec:opt}.